deliveroo/deliveroo.engineering/_posts/2023-02-28-the-road-to-run-apache-flink-applications-on-aws-kda.md

 Packaging up a PyFlink application to work with AWS KDA was challenging for us, mainly because of the lack of documentation.
-But overall, our PyFlink application’s build is much more complicated than our Java applications.
-We use [Docker multi-stage builds](https://docs.docker.com/build/building/multi-stage/) to build a Java library to bridge the gap between Python and Java APIs as mentioned earlier.
-The Java library then becomes a jar file and is added to the build of our PyFlink projects.
+But overall, our PyFlink application's build is much more complicated than our Java applications.
+We use [Docker multi-stage builds](https://docs.docker.com/build/building/multi-stage/) to build a Java library, bridging the gap between Python and Java APIs as mentioned earlier.
+The Java library gets packaged into a jar file and bundled with the build of our PyFlink projects.

 **Testing**